Get Ready for a New School Year

 • Keep Your Son’s Immunization Record Up-To-Date

 Parents are responsible for ensuring their children’s immunization records are complete and current.
+The annual medical form will require parents to verify that their son’s immunizations are up to date.
 Students with out-of-date or incomplete immunization records are at risk of school suspension until records or a valid exemption form are provided.
-You can verify and update your son’s immunization records on Toronto Public Health’s immunization tracking website.

 Crescent School hosts immunization clinics conducted by Toronto Public Health for Grade 7 students to receive these vaccines: